 Under the FOX banner, we produce and distribute content through some of the world's leading and most valued brands.
 Our long track record of challenging the status quo emboldens us to continue making innovative decisions, disrupting norms and forming deeper relationships with audiences.
 FOX News Media is among the most influential and recognized news brands in the world.
-FOX Sports has earned a reputation for bold sports programming and, with its far-reaching presence in virtually every U.S. household, is a leading destination for live sports events and sports commentary.
+FOX Sports has earned a reputation for bold sports programming and, with its availability in virtually every U.S. market, is a leading destination for live sports events and sports commentary.
 FOX Entertainment is renowned for its engaging primetime entertainment, including scripted dramas, leading unscripted programming and its longstanding Sunday animation block.
-Tubi, our leading AVOD service, attracts a young, diverse and highly engaged audience to its over 60,000 programming titles.
+Tubi, our leading AVOD service, attracts a young, diverse and highly engaged audience to its content library of over 260,000 movies and television episodes.
 These brands and others in our portfolio, such as our 29 owned and operated local television stations, including 18 broadcasting under the FOX brand, hold cultural significance with consumers and commercial importance for distributors and advertisers.
 The quality of our programming and the strength of our brands maximize the value of our content through a combination of affiliate fees and advertising sales.